adnair2024/blog-source/content/post/stationary.md

 ![pencil-case](https://i.imgur.com/AIEQTm0.jpeg)

 I bought this pencil case on a whim, and it's paid off.
-I'm very happy with it, the quality is really amazing for $20, and it holds pens, pencils, pencil lead, and lip balm.
+I'm very happy with it since the quality is really amazing for $20, and it holds pens, pencils, pencil lead, and lip balm.
 To easily access this, you can pull out the drawer style pen holder.
 What stands out is the build quality; not sure if this is real leather